- About RWJMS

 Scholarships and Loans

-For the 2013-2014 academic year, the Alumni Association will contribute $130,000 in scholarships and low-interest loans for Robert Wood Johnson Medical School students.
-This includes four $20,000/year, Hippocrates Scholarships: four-year scholarships that are awarded annually for academic excellence to one member of the incoming class.
+For the 2014-2015 academic year, the Alumni Association will contribute $80,000 in scholarships and low-interest loans for Robert Wood Johnson Medical School students.

 No one better appreciates a medical school’s costs and benefits than its alumni.
 Looking back, many physicians clearly recall their own balancing act between studying and paying bills.